 (iii) The Borrower will not, unless otherwise specified in the Laws and Ordinances, subordinate the payment of any of its debts under this Agreement to the payment of any unsecured debts (including any secured debts that will not be fully collected after the foreclosure sale of the security), or at least will treat them equally.

-(iv) [Except with consent of the Agent and All Lenders, the Borrower will not enter into any merger, company partition, exchange or transfer of shares, assign (including an assignment for a sale and leaseback transaction) all or a part of its business or assets to a third party, or succeed to all or a part of the material business or assets of a third party.]
+(iv) [Except with consent of the Agent and [All / the Majority] Lenders, the Borrower will not enter into any entity conversion (as defined in Article 2, Item (xxvi) of the Companies Act), merger, company split,share exchange, share transfer, assign (including an assignment for a sale and leaseback transaction) all or a part of its business or assets to a third party, decrease in capital amount, or succeed to all or a part of the material business or assets of a third party.]

+(v) The Borrower will not become an Organized Crime Group Member or any person listed in Clauses 20(x)(ii)(a) through 20(x)(ii)(e).

+(vi) The Borrower will not conduct any of the following acts by itself or by using a third party:

+(a) violent demands;

+(b) unjust demands of a person that exceeds that person’s legal liability;

+(c) using threatening behaviour or violence in connection with a transaction;

+(d) damaging the Lender’s or the Agent’s credibility or obstructing the Lender’s or the Agent’s business by spreading rumours, using fraudulent means or using force; or

+(e) any other acts similar to (a) through (d) above.

-21.5 [The Borrower shall ensure to keep the amount of capital described in both of its consolidated and stand-alone basis balance sheets as of each fiscal year end and mid-year end at or above [ ] yen.]
+[21.5 The Borrower shall ensure to keep the amount of net assets in both of its consolidated and stand-alone basis balance sheets as of each fiscal year end and mid-year end at or above [ ] yen.]

-21.6 [The Borrower shall ensure to maintain its long-term obligations rating by [name of the rating agency] at or above [ ].]
+[21.6 The Borrower shall ensure to maintain its long-term obligations rating by [name of the rating agency] at or above [ ].]

 21.7 If the Borrower receives any service of an order for provisional attachment (kari-sashiosae), preservative attachment (hozen-sashiosae), or attachment (sashiosae) with respect to the Loan Receivables, the Borrower shall immediately notify thereof to All Lenders through the Agent in writing, together with a photocopy of such order.